oubiwann/los/README.md

 that 1) there are definitely valid use cases for OOP (or AOP), and 2) we should offer people that flexibility.

+### Features

+#### Development Plan

+First, we're going to start with a simple knock-off of CLOS as developed by Peter Norvig in PAIP, Chapter 13.
+This will be done using classic ``lambda`` closures.
+Next, we'll look at using processes instead of ``lambda``s for closures.
+This is defnitely the more Erlang-y way to do it, but it may be more inefficient for many uses.
+Then, we may look at Clojure's protocols and add support for that.
+After this, the sky's the limit.
+Or maybe not.
+Who knows?

+#### ``lambda`` Closures

+* ``defclass`` -
+*

 ### Dependencies